RInvestments/sun-dance/README.md

 python data_parser.py --hkex --wsj -sd equities_db/data__N -ld equities_db/lists/ -v 1 --delete_raw --xhkex --xbse --xnse

 #### First time usage
-Populate list of stocks from various exchanges python test_lister.py
+Populate list of stocks from various exchanges.
+You might also want to look at `test_pkg.py` which is a cummulation of all the required pakages.

+python test_lister.py

 ## MongoDB Schema